vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/AWS - Federal Airgap/AWSFederalAirgap-DeploymentGuide.md

     - `ami/tkg-bootstrap/roles/bootstrap/files/ca/`
     - `ami/stig/roles/canonical-ubuntu-18.04-lts-stig-hardening/files/ca`

-1. **Additional Environment Variables:** If you are not running `make all` or `make install-harbor` for Harbor installation and making use of the existing Harbor registry, then the following variables need to be set in addition to the variables mentioned in the [Required Environment Variables](#required-environment-variables) section.
+1. **Additional Environment Variables:** If you are not running `make all` or `make install-harbor` for Harbor installation and making use of the existing Harbor registry, then the following variables need to be set in addition to the variables mentioned in the [Variables](#variables) section.
 These variables are needed for running `make check-for-ca-download`, `make install`, and `make install-tkg-on-al2` commands.
     ```sh
     export REGISTRY=<DNS Name of your image registry>
     export USE_EXISTING_REGISTRY=true